How to Clean A Credit Card Machine.

 · Throw away disposable items, including gloves, when finished cleaning.

 How Often to Clean?

 Ideally, the card terminal should be cleaned after each customer use; however, that is often not practical.
 Readers and swipers should be cleaned a minimum of three times a day.
-For frequent cleanings, use a UV light sanitizer, which kills 99.9% of the bacteria on exposed frequently touched surfaces.
+For frequent cleanings, use a UV light sanitizer, which kills 99.9% of the bacteria exposed frequently touched surfaces.

 Hacks to prevent the spread of germs

 If after each customer cleaning isn’t practical, here are some hacks for you to consider:

 · Keep your credit card terminals out of the customer’s reach.
 When a customer chooses to pay by card, encourage them to use a contactless card for payment while an employee holds the terminal.

 · Have a card reader dedicated to lower dollar amount payments.
 Use contactless or NFC for higher amounts via Apple Pay or Google Pay, which do not have strict transaction limits.
 If you’ve installed a mobile wallet limit on the terminal, consider removing it

 · For customers who can’t pay via contactless, hand the terminal to the customer for a dip and swipe payments and sanitize the terminal before its next use.

 · Touchscreen smart POS terminals can be used with a screen protector.
 Screen covers can be removed with general sanitizers without damaging the terminal.